About the area

 Marlborough wines earned $188 million in the last year but the optimism and growth in the province is even more diverse and broad based.
 Tourism ($130 million p/a), pastoral farming ($114 million p/a ) mussels ($90 million p/a) and forestry ($50 million p/a) are all prospering and there are many opportunities to invest in a piece of the action.

 This region of the South Island basks in more than 2400 sunshine hours per annum.
 Awash with sun and a wonderful quality of light, the mellow landscape encourages a relaxed and deeply satisfying lifestyle.
-This relaxed Marlborough lifestyle is one of the best to be found in New Zealand and is certainly promoted at the Peppertree 5-star luxury accommodation.
+This relaxed Marlborough lifestyle is one of the best to be found in New Zealand and is certainly promoted at the Peppertree, a small luxury hotel in the heart of it all.

 Marlburians are people of the land.
 Living and working in such a magnificent climate and environment means they have a healthy respect for nature and while they may achieve excellence, nationally and internationally, they remain firmly rooted in the rich, plentiful Marlborough soil.
 Why not spend a few days exploring the area and treat yourself to a stay at our small luxury hotel in Blenheim?

 You will love: